jckuri/Object_Detection_in_Urban_Environment/README.md

 In case you cannot open the Jupyter notebook, I provided the Markdown version of it: [/Explore%20augmentations/Explore%20augmentations.md](/Explore%20augmentations/Explore%20augmentations.md)

-If you see the augmented samples at the end of the Jupyter notebook, you will notice that many images have different brightness, different constrast, different hue, different saturation, different scales, and different aspect ratios.
+If you see the augmented samples at the end of the Jupyter notebook, you will notice that many images have different brightness, different contrast, different hue, different saturation, different scales, and different aspect ratios.
 Some images were transformed into grayscale images.
 Some images were horizontally flipped.
 And some objects were cropped and scaled.